heathhenley/AOC/2025/readme.md

 Still a WIP - working on part 2, I think it's really close but still removing too many valid rectangles.

+UPDATE: Spent too much time trying to get my ray casting and then edge check approach to work.
+I finally took a look at reddit and used one of the simpler "AABB" hit detection algorithms instead - it doesn't work in general but it works for the input of this problem.
+Ref: https://www.reddit.com/r/adventofcode/comments/1pi3hff/2025_day_9_part_2_a_simple_method_spoiler/

+Might come back to it and figure out how to get it working the way I was trying originally - it was close but filtering out too many valid rects.

+On to Day 10 - which appears to be another banger if the meme-ing is any indication!